influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/calculate_new_column.md

 ---
-title: Calculate a new column based on values in a row
+title: Use values to calculate a new column
-seotitle: Calculate a new column based on values in a row
 description: >
-  Create a new column based on values in a row. influxdb/v2.0/tags: [queries]
+  Use the `map()`` function to create a new column calculated from existing values in each row. influxdb/v2.0/tags: [queries]
 menu:
   influxdb_2_0: